Quality: World Class

 Fishing in Tamarindo, Costa Rica

 Guanacaste is a world class destination for fishing.
 Its north pacific coast is home to some of greatest species targeted by fisherman’s: marlin, sailfish, rooster fish, mahi, wahoo, yellow fin tuna and more are around most of the year.
 A nice fleet of boats are at your disposal to take you out for half or full days depending on your budget and goal.
-You will be switching up approaches between trolling, fishing and sight casting.
+You will be switching up approaches between trolling, jigging and sight casting.

 You can also fish from the shore and snapper, jacks, snook and even rooster fish if you work hard enough for it.
 We recommend using bait from the shore and fishing at high tide– casting in tide pool areas will provide sufficient amounts of bait.
 If you are fishing on the reefs, please ensure you do not use weights but rather floaties to avoid getting snagged and losing your line and hooks on the rocks.
 From the beach, you can try any type of jigs and swimmers or top water lures if you see bait balls.